Myers-Briggs vs Spiritual Gifts: What's the Difference?

 DISC vs Spiritual Gifts: Understanding the Difference

 DISC tells you how you behave.
-Spiritual gifts tell you why God made you.
-Many churches use both — but confuse them.
-Here's how they're different and how to use each.
+Spiritual gifts tell you what God equipped you to do.
+Many churches use both — and confuse them.
+Here is how each works and where they fit.

 What Are My Spiritual Gifts?
 A Biblical Guide to Discovering Yours